Conformal dynamics at infinity for groups with contracting elements: Preliminary

 At last, we mention the following topological criterion to obtain second countable, Hausdorff quotient spaces.

-\begin{lem} Let $\Lambda\subseteq\bX$ be a saturated subset so that the restricted relation $[\cdot]$ on $\Lambda$ is $K$-finite for some $K\ge 0$.
+\begin{lem} Let $\Lambda\subseteq\hU$ be a saturated subset so that the restricted relation $[\cdot]$ on $\Lambda$ is $K$-finite for some $K\ge 0$.
 Then the quotient map

 is a closed map from $\Lambda$ to $[\Lambda]$ with compact fibers.
-Moreover, $[\Lambda]$ is Hausdorff and second countable with quotient topology. \end{lem} \begin{proof} A closed continuous surjective map $f: M\to N$ between two topological spaces with compact fibers is called \textit{perfect} in \cite[Ex \textsection 31.7]{M00}.
-A prefect map preserves the Hausdorff and second countable properties.
+Moreover, $[\Lambda]$ has a metrizable and second countable quotient topology. \end{lem} \begin{proof} A closed continuous surjective map $f: M\to N$ between two topological spaces with compact fibers is called \textit{perfect} in \cite[Ex \textsection 31.7]{M00}.
+A prefect map preserves the Hausdorff, regular, and second countable properties of $\Lambda$, so by Urysohn's metrization theorem, $[\Lambda]$ is metrizable.
 Hence, we only need to prove that the quotient map $[\cdot]$ is a closed map.

 Note first that the restricted $K$-finite difference relation $[\cdot]$ on $\Lambda$ is closed.
 It suffices to recall that $b_{\xi_n}\to b_{\xi}$ is amount to the uniform convergence of $b_{\xi_n}(\cdot)\to b_{\xi}(\cdot)$ on any compact subset of $\U$.
 Thus, $|b_{\xi_n}-b_{\eta_n}|_{\infty}\le K$ implies $|b_{\xi}-b_{\eta}|_{\infty}\le K$.
-Moreover, the $[\cdot]$-class of a point in $\Lambda$ is a closed subset, so is compact in $\bX$.
+Moreover, the $[\cdot]$-class of a point in $\Lambda$ is a closed subset, so is compact in $\hU$.
 Thus, the map $[\cdot]$ on $\Lambda$ has compact fibers.

 We now show the quotient map $[\cdot]$ is closed: the locus $[Z]$ (the preimage of the map) of a closed subset $Z\subseteq \Lambda$ is closed in $\Lambda$.
 Indeed, let $w_n\in [Z]$ tend to a limit point $\xi\in\Lambda$.
 Take a sequence $z_n\in Z$ with $w_n\in [z_n]$, and for $\pU$ is compact, let $\eta\in \pU$ be any accumulation point of $z_n$.
 As the relation $[\cdot]$ on $\Lambda$ is closed, we have $[\xi]=[\eta]$ and then $\eta\in \Lambda$ for $\Lambda$ is saturated.
 As $Z$ is a closed subset, we have $\eta\in Z$, so $\xi\in[Z]$.
 This implies that $[Z]$ is a closed subset in $\Lambda$.
 Hence, the quotient map is closed, and the lemma is proved. \end{proof}